freebasic/fbfrog/readme.txt

 To do:

+- Massively reduce default fbfrog stdout output
+  - should just print the names of generated .bi files, per preset (if any)
+  - ideally could show some progress indicator, not necessarily in %, but at least a counter like "parsing files 2/20...", or "parsing file 1/20, version 1/3, target 1/3"
+  - also something for the AST merging step, which could be a huge part
+    - test how long the AST merging takes for huge headers
+    - could a progress indicator be shown? yes, based on decltables and number of decls in the result

+- can't scan /usr/include, dir() problem?

+- #include foo.h  ->  #include foo.bi, if foo.bi will be generated too
+- #include stdio.h -> #include crt/stdio.bi, for some known default headers
+  (or perhaps let presets do this)

+- add pass to check all identifiers against FB keywords, and to check for dupdefs due to case insensitivity

 - Add to top of binding:
     - if versiondefine not #defined, use a default version
     - complain if versiondefine #defined to unsupported value